Sevierville Visitor Center

-Just past pt.
-15 choose your trolley journey; start your Dollywood adventure, travel the parkway from Pigeon Forge on to Gatlinburg, or return to Sevierville.
-Behind the station experience the Patriot Park Walk of Flags and get up close and personnel with a full size replica of a Patriot missle.
+Choose your trolley journey: start your Dollywood adventure, travel the Parkway from Pigeon Forge on to Gatlinburg, or return to sevierville.
+Behind the station, experience the Patriot Park Walk of Flags, and get up-close and personal with a full-size replica of a Patriot missile.

 Open early spring to Dec., Dollywood features amusement-style thrill rides and celebrates the Appalachian culture and heritage that surround it with craft demonstrations and festivals.
 And of course, it's only fitting that Dollywood provides live music and entertainment, drawing visitors from around the world, and you can still take a look at the locomotive that inspired it all.
 See calendar at Dollywood.com.